EXPLORATION OF HUMAN DIVERSITY

 B- = 82.99 - 80 % E = 56.99 - 0 %

-You have three opportunities to write one Reaction Paper, but please do not write more than one paper!
+You have three opportunities to write one Reaction Paper, but you can only write one paper!
 When each option is due is listed below on the class schedule, but regardless of the day, hard copies will be collected at the beginning of class.
-Option 1) This paper is based on your reaction to the class film Warriors of the Amazon and Chapter 1 of the Chagnon text.
-Incorporate the concepts introduced in Chapter 1 of the Middleton text in your discussion.
+Option 1) How do we view and understand people very different from us?
+Base this paper on the concepts introduced in Chapter 1 of the Middleton text and your reaction to the class film Warriors of the Amazon and the Chagnon pdf #1.
 Option 2) This paper is based on your reaction to the class film The Blood of Kings.
 How did the Mayan kingdoms integrate their social, political, and religious systems and how does this explain the Mayan collapse?
-You must situate your reaction in terms of the ethnocentrism/cultural relativism contrast we developed earlier in the course.
+In your essay, address how ethnocentrism and/or cultural relativism affected your reaction.
 Option 3) This paper is based on your reaction to the class film People of the Forest.
 Based on your reaction to this film, discuss what you think it means to be human, incorporating concepts you have learned throughout the course.
 How different are these chimps from people and have they been unfairly portrayed in “human terms”?

 Your paper is required to be 1000-1050 words long; no exceptions.
-Failure to comply with the words count limit results in a 15 point deduction from your essay grade.
+Failure to comply with the words count limit results in a 10 point deduction from your essay grade.
 The title page and references cited, should you include them, do not count towards the words count limit.
-In addition to the hard copy, an electronic version of your paper using Microsoft Word should be dropped into the appropriate Anth 101 mycourses.geneseo.edu drop box (located under Course Materials) no later than 3:59 P.M. on the day the paper is due.
-Failure to drop your essay in the drop box by the deadline results in a 10 point deduction from your essay grade.
-Failure to drop your essay in the drop box at all results in a 25 point deduction from your essay grade.
+In addition to the hard copy, an electronic version of your paper using Microsoft Word should be dropped into the appropriate ANTH 101 myCourses.geneseo.edu Drop Box (located under Course Materials) no later than 3:59 P.M. on the day the paper is due.
+Failure to drop your essay in the Drop Box by the deadline results in a 10 point deduction from your essay grade.
+Failure to drop your essay in the Drop Box at all results in a 25 point deduction from your essay grade.
 Use your last name as the file name for the electronic version of the paper (i.e. adams.doc or manson.docx).
 A random sample of approximately 25% of these files will be checked for compliance with the word count limit, although conspicuously short or long papers will also be checked.
-Use normal margins and double-spacing.
-Please do not use a font size smaller than 10 point.

 No late papers will be accepted.
 You have three options to get the paper done and each is associated with a long weekend.
 Under these circumstances, no extensions are necessary.